Updated by Bobby

 Here's my shopping list:

-I wanted a quiet and small power supply, which is why I targeted the Voodoo Lab ISO 5.
+I wanted a noise-free and small pedalboard power supply, which is why I targeted the Voodoo Lab ISO 5.
 The isolated power outputs are much quieter and more reliable than whatever was built into my SKB board.

 So, how did I get all this done for $450?